 Installation of concrete anchors

-Once the loads and dimensions were recognised we were able to select a suitable anchors.
+Once we recognised the loads and dimensions we were able to select suitable anchors.
 This time we chose Hilti expansion anchor – HST3-R for most of the locations.

 Installation of these anchors was kind of a project on it’s own.
 Correct setting of the anchors required detailed planning, installation team training and quality checks in several steps.

-Each anchor had to be torqued to the required level with a torque wrench.
-For example, M12 anchors 60Nm and for M16 – 110Nm.
+Our operatives torqued each anchor to the required level with a calibrated torque wrench.
+For example, the torques for M12 anchors were 60Nm and for M16 – 110Nm.

-Pull out test for GRC cladding substructure fixings
+Pull out test for GRC panel cladding substructure fixings

 What is more, our customer required that we test our anchors for pull out.
 This requirement followed Construction Fixings Association (CFA) guidance note for site testing construction fixings – 2012.

-Based on the CFA requirements and our structural calculations we determined that the pull tests should be carried out up to 10kN.
+We studied CFA requirements and carried our structural calculations.
+Afterwards we determined that the pull out load in the tests should be 10kN.

 There were several instances where GRC cladding substructure consisted of heavy steelwork.
-In such cases tension loads for pull out tests were calculated individually and test loads equaled up to almost 50kN.
+Our structural department calculated loads for pull out tests individually and some results reached to almost 50kN.

-All pull out tests were carried out by accredited test house.
+An accredited test house carried out the pull out tests on site.
 In our case we selected CRL – Concrete Repairs Limited who attended the site several times with various pull testing equipment.
 For most of the pull tests we used small and compact testing equipment – Hydrajaws 2000.

 In all the tests there was only one single failure.
 In this case the anchor was cut flash with the concrete substrate and another anchor was installed away from the disengaged anchor.
 Afterwards, another pull out test was successful.

-Once the substructure was installed and leveled it was time to install GRC cladding panels.
-These were delivered to site in timber boxes, offloaded with a telehandler and moved with a crane or hoist to the actual installation area.
+Once we installed the substructure and levelled in the next step we wanted to install GRC cladding panels.
+The logistic team delivered GRC cladding to site in timber boxes, offloaded with a telehandler and moved with a crane or hoist to the actual installation area.

 The weight of boxes varied depending on the size and shape of GRC cladding panels.
 Some packs included smaller panels with the total weight of approximately 300kg and there were several panels which weighted almost 600kg each.

-Timber crates with GRC panels were moved on site with a pallet truck (supplied by Aplant).
-Panels which weighted below 50kg were removed manually from the boxes and later moved either on a scissor lift or on a scaffold tower.
+Operatives moved timber crates with GRC cladding panels on site with a pallet truck (by Aplant).
+We removed lighter panels (below 50kg) manually from the boxes and later moved these either on a scissor lift or on a scaffold tower.

-GRC panels which were heavier than 50kg were moved with WinLet equipped with suitable suction pads.
+GRC cladding which were heavier than 50kg were moved with WinLet equipped with suitable suction pads.
 Operatives who worked with the glazing robot attended familiarization training prior to site trials.

-WinLet glazing robot allowed for easy handling of GRC cladding panels.
+WinLet glazing robot allowed for easy handling of GRC cladding.
 For example we could remove heavy panels from the storage box, rotate it, move it and install it on the substructure.

-Some GRC panels required extra assembly of some parts.
-Usually, these were perforated acoustic GRC panels.
+Some GRC cladding panels required extra assembly of some parts, for example acoustic panels.
 Operatives on site installed the sound insulation from Rockwool, secured it in a panel and also fixed an inspection cylinder.
 This part allows for inserting boroscope through the panel for visual check of the substructure and elements behind the cladding without removing a single GRC panel.

 GRC panels included cast-in plates with a hook on notch.
 This allowed for the panel to be hooked on the subframe without additional moving parts.

-When operatives put the panel on the subframe it had to be aligned and set in level.
+When operatives put the panel on the subframe they aligned it and set the panel in level.

-In several instances cladding was surveyed in reference to the project grid-lines and datum level.
-If a GRC panel was too high or too low it had to be adjusted to follow the architectural specification.
-These architectural requirements were based on the GRCA specification.
+In several instances we surveyed cladding in reference to the project grid-lines and datum level.
+If a GRC panel was too high or too low we adjusted it to follow the architectural specification.
+We followed these architectural requirements which you can find in the GRCA specification.

 It is nearly impossible to handle such a high quantity of GRC panels in a tight environment and do not make any scratches or damages.

-Some of the panels were hit by a MEWP, scratched or chipped.
+Different trades or access equipment occasionally hit, scratched or chipped some of the panels.
 With all the small damages it is possible to make local repairs on site.

 We developed a suitable repair procedure and a team of trained operatives worked on fixing the minor damages.

 Our customer and the end user of the facility had high quality standards.
-Each step of installation had to be inspected and recorded in the installation QC check sheets.
+Quality engineers inspected each step of installation and recorded their findings in the installation QC check sheets.

 We supported our customer with random checks as well.
 This included torque test of fixings, pull out tests and survey of specific parts.

 Our client had also carried out his own quality surveillance of GRC Cladding.
-Results of such inspection were presented in a report with detailed description and photographic evidence.
+We presented the results of such inspection in a report with detailed description and photographic evidence.

 Of course we had do some snagging works and re-inspect the GRC panels.

-GRC (also known as GFRC) is glass fibre reinforced concrete.
+GRC (also GFRC) is glass fibre reinforced concrete.
 This type of concrete uses alkali-resistant glass fibres instead of metal reinforcement.

-GRC is characterised by high resistance to live and dynamic loads.
+Main characteristics of GRC are high resistance to live and dynamic loads.
 It is much more flexible than standard reinforced concrete.
 In certain conditions it is more resistant to cracks when compared to standard reinforced concrete.

-Due to its high flexible strength GFRC is predominantly used in GRC facades, GRC cladding panels, permanent formwork, building restoration elements, street furniture, GRC planters, electrical cable covers, planters and many other sectors.
+Due to its high flexible strength construction companies predominantly use GRC as parts of facades, GRC cladding panels, permanent formwork, building restoration elements, street furniture, GRC planters, electrical cable covers, planters and many other sectors.

 It’s a type of concrete that uses alkali-resistant glass fibres as reinforcement instead of standard metal reinforcement.

-GRC panels are elements of GRC in a designed shape that can be fixed into a substrate by adhesion or mechanical fixings.
+GRC panels are elements of GRC in a designed shape and you can fix these into a substrate by adhesion or mechanical fixings.
 For example these can be square, rectangular, trapezoidal or round.
-The size and shape is defined by the design of each particular project.
-GRC panels can create standalone cladding or can be a part of unitised facade or cladding system.
+Architects usually define the size and shape of GRC for each particular project.
+GRC panels can create standalone cladding or can be a part of unitised façade or cladding system.

-GRC is made of portland cement, silica sand, other aggregates, water and alkali-resistant glass fibres which will never corrode as oppose to the standard ferrous reinforcement.
-Oftentimes, additional components are added to GRC mix like plasticisers or pigments.
+Specialists GRC manufacturer usually makes GRC from portland cement, silica sand, other aggregates, water and alkali-resistant glass fibres which will never corrode as oppose to the standard ferrous reinforcement.
+Oftentimes, the manufacturer uses additives in the GRC mix like plasticisers or pigments.